23 Nov In Egregious Nursing Home and Assisted Living Cases There may be Ways to Exceed Colorado’s Caps

 Of course, in facility death cases the loved one who died from substandard care typically was no longer a worker and there are no lost earnings type damages available.
 Non-economic losses are at the heart of most of these claims.

-While Colorado’s legislature has significantly increased caps for virtually all other types of cases, the health care lobby is so strong that the legislature again recently decided to continue to maintain Colorado’s low caps against doctors and facilities.
+While Colorado’s legislature has significantly increased caps for virtually all other types of cases, the healthcare lobby is so strong that the legislature again recently decided to continue to maintain Colorado’s low caps against doctors and facilities.

-However, in almost all facility cases, application of the “felonious killing” doctrine potentially can vitiate caps limits for nursing homes or assisted living facilities in aggravated wrongful death claims.
+However, in almost all facility cases, the application of the “felonious killing” doctrine potentially can vitiate caps limits for nursing homes or assisted living facilities in aggravated wrongful death claims.

-At the heart of this doctrine is a showing of a conscious or reckless disregard of a “substantial and unjustifiable risk” of death.
+At the heart of this doctrine is a showing of a conscious or reckless disregard for a “substantial and unjustifiable risk” of death.
 This is the kind of risk that constitutes a gross deviation from the standard of care a reasonable person or facility would exercise under the circumstances.

 In our experience, facility management teams too often make economic or other self-interested decisions, not in the best interests of other residents, to keep residents who pose a dangerous threat or to not acquire needed materials or provide staff training and rigorously implement procedures known to be essential to protect their residents — e.g. in COVID cases long after pandemic infection control principles were clearly established.

-We have seen several cases in which the management team, and even higher ups in the ownership chain, have engaged in just such egregious and reckless deviations, e.g., by continuing to keep a resident who is known to be violently assaulting other residents.
+We have seen several cases in which the management team, and even higher-ups in the ownership chain, have engaged in just such egregious and reckless deviations, e.g., by continuing to keep a resident who is known to be violently assaulting other residents.

 Cases have also held under this statute that a person, which includes corporations, can be found to have acted recklessly by disregarding a substantial and unjustifiable risk that a death could occur.
 The issue is whether the defendant caused the death “by acting in a manner that involves a substantial and unjustifiable risk of death and, although the actor is conscious of the risk, he…nevertheless chooses to engage in the action.”